Sentient chatbots might seem like a distant reality, but popular media has already tried to deal with the subject in creative ways.

-But let’s go back to reality for a moment.
+But let’s get back to reality for a moment.
 How do current conversational AI technologies fare with what we have conceptualized so far?
-And if found to be lacking, what’s the best thing that we can actually expect?
+And what’s the best thing we can expect if found to be lacking?
 Romantic Chatbots that can maintain a relationship with a human?

 Current Representation of Romantic Chatbots